-03. Development shall not commence until a Construction Method Statement, together with a supporting plan has been submitted to and approved in writing by the Local Planning Authority.
+- 03. Development shall not commence until a Construction Method Statement, together with a supporting plan has been submitted to and approved in writing by the Local Planning Authority.
 The approved Construction Method Statement shall be adhered to throughout the demolition/ construction period.
-The Construction Method Statement and plan shall, where applicable, provide for:

-- ii. vehicle cleaning facilities; - iii. the parking of vehicles of site operatives and visitors; - iv. the loading and unloading of plant and materials; - v. storage of plant and materials used in constructing the development
+The Construction Method Statement and plan shall, where applicable, provide for: - i. details of temporary traffic management measures, temporary access, routes and vehicles; - ii. vehicle cleaning facilities; - iii. the parking of vehicles of site operatives and visitors; - iv. the loading and unloading of plant and materials; - v. storage of plant and materials used in constructing the development